 This home depot mulch calculator makes it easy to answer a common question when you are adding the final touches to your landscaping job - "How much mulch do I need?".
 Use our mulch estimator to get the answer and save yourself from having to make another trip to the garden center!

-If you are in the middle of building your very own house, you have to check out our concrete slab calculator which tells you how many bags of cement you really need!
+If you are in the middle of building your very own house, you have to check out our concrete calculator, which tells you how many bags of cement you really need!

 What is mulch? – mulch definition

 Mulch is a material that we put on soil to preserve its moisture, prevent the growth of unwanted plants or weeds, and improve the aesthetic value of the covered area.
 Home depot mulch is usually made from wood chips, but there are many other types of mulch and mulch alternatives.
 It is much harder for water to evaporate from soil covered with mulch as it prevents the sunlight from reaching the soil surface.
 However, a mulch layer that is too thick may also make it impossible for rainwater to soak into the ground.
 Thus, a typical mulch layer should be about 2 inches.

 Mulch also retains heat that would be lost during cold nights and keeps your plants warm.
 Overall, mulch improves soil productivity.
 Gardeners like mulch for its ability to prevent the growth of weeds, as their seeds are left without sunlight after sprouting, halting their development.
 What's more, many people like to use mulch in their gardens to make the landscape more beautiful.
 Mulch is available in many forms and colors, so it is suitable for any setting.